 OPA CAP Approved Network Providers

-As of October 2012, applications are being solicited and reviewed.
+Applications are being solicited and reviewed.
 As network providers are approved, their contact information will be noted below.

 Network providers have agreed to waive fees for the first 2 (two) sessions.
 The fee structure for subsequent visits will be negotiated between the client and the provider.